dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-compilation.md

 ::: moniker range=">= aspnetcore-3.1"

 Razor files with a *.cshtml* extension are compiled at both build and publish time using the [Razor SDK](xref:razor-pages/sdk).
-Runtime compilation may be optionally enabled by configuring your app.
+Runtime compilation may be optionally enabled by configuring your project.

 ## Razor compilation